MarlinRLee/Covid-Waste-Water-Exploration/README.md

 curvework: Looks at the rate of change of % of covid tests returned Positive and creates a model to predict that

 general-model-finding: Uses Waste water data to create a model for % of covid tests returned Positive

+R^2HeatMap: Creates a heatmap of the R^2 of diffrent models and time changes